 Kyla is passionate about the video game industry and has a love for all things 3D, with a particular interest in Virtual Reality.
 As well as being a 3D Artist, she has worked as a Web Developer and as a Technical Animator in the film VFX industry.
 In her free time, Kyla enjoys playing video games, but also dabbling in 3D printing and music.

 James is a Game Designer recently graduating from AIE, with an emphasis on narrative, He has previously worked on games that incorporate stories with distinct messages of character and player progression.
 He focuses on making gameplay elements follow design principles to be user friendly and fun.

 Simon Cullen is an award-winning engineer, entrepreneur and visual artist.
-He is also the co-founder of Lookinglass - a Startup developing Smart Mirrors for personal healthcare and AEON CX - a spacecraft platform company.
+He is a co-founder of Lookinglass and AEON CX - a spacecraft platform company.
 His artwork has been seen in places like the Fringe Festival, Karneval der Kulturen and at numerous demoparties.
 Simon wants to meet Ron Gilbert and likes video games made before the year 2000.

 Simone Beeson – Creative Writer

 Simone Beeson is studying Creative Writing and Literature at UNISA.
 She has been involved in youth theatre, script writing and directing since 2012.
 She has previously interned at Culture Team as a creative writer.
 In her free time, she likes reading and boardgames.
 Her favourite words are lupus, itch and upside-down.

 Vlad has had a passion for video games since his childhood and has been exploring the depths of the Unity Game Engine for years.
 He believes that games are more than just entertainment - they are a powerful tool that can help make education easy and enjoyable.
 Coming from a web-app development background his role in the team is as our head honcho programmer.
 His other hobbies are playing guitar and composing music.